 - Now you will see at the top of the wizard the question: Are there any exceptions?

 - For this rule we won’t need to implement any exceptions so just click Next

-- The final part of the rule will now ask you to give the rule a name and you can also specify a few options
+- The final part of the rule will now ask you to specify a name for this rule and you can also specify a few other options:

 - For the Step 1: Specify a name for this rule, make sure you give it a meaningful name such as Move iTunes emails

 - You have the options to run the rule on email already in the Inbox, if you wish to do this just tick the checkbox

 - Ensure the Turn on this rule box is selected so this rule will be enabled and applied to all new incoming email

 - Click Finish and click OK on the Rules and Alerts window